ManosChr/yelpcamp/README.md

 ## Description

-> A project developed during the “Web Developer Bootcamp” course by Colt Steele on Udemy.com.
+> A project developed during the “Web Developer Bootcamp” course on Udemy.com.

 ## Instructions for running locally